mike-lischke/vscode-antlr4/doc/sentence-generation.md

 - **count** (number, default: 1): The number of sentences to generate in one call.
 - **clear** (boolean, default: true): Clear output window on each run (used for output printing in the UI).
-- **convergenceFactor** (number, default: 0.25: Determines how quick the weight for a decision to be select converges towards 0 (between 0 and 1).
+- **convergenceFactor** (number, default: 0.25: Determines how quick the weight for a decision converges towards 0 (between 0 and 1).
 - **minParserIterations** (number, default: 0): The minimum number of iterations used for `+` and `*` loops in the parser (default: 1 for `+`, 0 for `*`).
 Must be a positive integer (or 0) and must be smaller than `maxParserIterations` (if that is given).
 If set to 0 then for `+` loops 1 is used, automatically.
 - **maxParserIterations** (number, default: minParserIterations + 1): The maximum number of iterations in the parser.
 Must be a number > 0 and > `minParserIterations`.
 If that is not the case or the value is not specified then it is set to `minParserIterations` + 1.
 - **minLexerIterations** (number, default: 0): The minimum number of iterations in the lexer (default: 1 for `+`, 0 for `*`).
 Must be a positive integer (or 0) and must be smaller than `maxLexerIterations` (if that is given).
 If set to 0 then for `+` loops 1 is used, automatically.